In year 2012

 I had to change my travel route because of the brakes.
 I had an option for a shorter way to Tkibuli.
 I learned later that a large section of that road was covered by new asphalt!

-But I had to go to the town of Kutaisi to find a service shop.
 Before I had to find a budget inn near the expensive hotel, where they were happy to serve me breakfast at 6.30 a.m.

 That was my farewell to Svanetia and was looking forward to the repair of my bike in the town.